Fiji's military to help maintain social order after unclear election results | Law-Order

 - Fiji

-Fiji's military will assist police in maintaining "security and stability", the country's police commissioner said in a social media post on Thursday - a move that comes after last week's election delivered a hung parliament.
-Fiji is waiting for its president to recall parliament so lawmakers can vote for a new prime minister after a national election last week showed no major party received a clear majority.
+Fiji's military will assist police in maintaining "security and stability", the Pacific island's police commissioner said on Thursday, citing growing concerns of racial tensions after last week's election delivered a hung parliament.
+Fiji is waiting for its president to recall parliament so lawmakers can vote for a new prime minister after a national election last week showed no party received a clear majority.

 Prime Minister Frank Bainimarama's Fiji First has not conceded defeat, while a coalition of three parties say they have a combined majority and have agreed on People's Alliance leader Sitiveni Rabuka as prime minister.
-Police Commissioner Sitiveni Qiliho said in the statement that he met on Thursday with Bainimarama, Minister for Defence and Policing Inia Seruiratu and the military commander Major General Jone Kalouniwai and they came to an agreement on the military helping police with "the maintenance of law and order, amidst growing concerns of racial tension".
+Police Commissioner Sitiveni Qiliho said he met on Thursday with Bainimarama, Minister for Defence and Policing Inia Seruiratu and the military commander Major General Jone Kalouniwai and they came to an agreement for military personnel "to assist Police with the maintenance of law and order, amidst growing concerns of racial tension".

-Opposition parties have disputed reports by police that Indian businesses or homes had been targeted in the wake of the election, and have called for evidence of this.
+"While the Army and Navy personnel have been called in to assist, Police will continue to lead the overall security operations," he said in a statement on social media.
+Opposition parties have disputed reports by police that businesses or homes of Fiji's large ethnic Indian population had been stoned in the wake of the election, and have called for evidence of this.

+COUP HISTORY The Pacific island nation, with a population of 900,000, had a history of military coups before constitutional reform in 2013 to remove a race-based voting system that favoured indigenous Fijians over ethnic Indians.

+Bainimarama has been prime minister for 16 years, taking power in a coup, and later winning two democratic elections in 2014 and 2018.
+Rabuka is also a former coup leader.
+New Zealand's Foreign Minister Nanaia Mahuta said New Zealand was "aware of the statement from Fiji's Police Commissioner".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)